 The FPPA's and the CEQ Memorandum's purpose is to minimize the extent to which Federal programs contribute to the unnecessary and irreversible conversion of farmland to non-agricultural uses.
 The dredging and disposal associated with the Emergency Action did not have any adverse impacts on Prime Farmlands.
 However, mitigation will be required to compensate for lost habitats resulting from the Emergency Action.
 There will be a total of approximately 132 acres associated with compensatory mitigation that are Prime Farmland.
-A Farmland Conversion Impact Rating (Appendix D - Public, Agency, and Tribal Coordination) has been prepared and will be provided to the Natural Resources Conservation Service (NRCS) upon release of the Draft EA.
+A Farmland Conversion Impact Rating (Appendix D - Public, Agency, and Tribal Coordination) has been prepared and was provided to the Natural Resources Conservation Service (NRCS) upon release of the Draft EA.
+The mitigation associated with Muskogee, Sequoyah, and Haskell County will not adversely affect any NRCS structures.
+There are no prime farmlands associated with the proposed mitigation area in Mayes County.
+In addition, the lands will be used for the creation of wildlife habitat in the form of bottomland hardwood forest, forested wetland, and emergent wetland.
+Therefore, the Emergency Action and associated mitigation is in compliance with the FPPA.